 The name above is 김 민수 (Kim Min-su) with 김 (Kim) as the last name and 민수 (Min-su) as the given name.

 Korean names usually consist of three phonetic units or syllables.
 They’re made up of the last name and the first name with two syllables.
 Let’s look at an example name:

 - 김 is the first unit and also the person’s family name.
 It’s written first.

 - 민수 takes the second and third unit places and is the person’s given name.
 It can be written on its own or after the family name.

 Korean First Names

-Although the first names (given name) of Koreans are typically two phonetic units, it is possible to have one-syllable names in Korean.
+Although the first names (given name) of Koreans are typically two phonetic units, it is possible to have single-syllable names in Korean.
 For example, you may see one-syllable names like 박 (Park) and three-syllable names, like 빛나리 (Bit-nari).
-These are infrequent in South Korea though.
+These are infrequent in South Korea, though.

 Here are some examples.